 Just two days after starting daycare, my daughter brought home the crud.
-It was diarrhea.
-It was smelly, running, non-stop diarrhea that turned diaper changing time into even more of a shit show.
+Diarrhea.
+Smelly, running, non-stop diarrhea that turned diaper changing time into even more of a shit show.
 Poor, sick child — poor dad!

 But that’s to be expected.
 Kids at daycare share toys together and roll around on the floor with each and grab, pull and touch each other all damn day long.
 But, in a way, this is a good thing.